Warsaw Chopin Airport: The pre-war and wartime Okęcie (1934–45)

 In 1924, when urban development around Warsaw's aerodrome at Mokotów Field (Pole Mokotowskie) began affecting air traffic, the Ministry of Railways purchased land near the village of Okęcie to construct a new airport.
 On 29 April 1934, the Polish president, Ignacy Mościcki, opened Central Airport (Okęcie), which from then on took over the handling of all traffic from the former civilian aerodrome at Pole Mokotowskie.
 In the weeks after its opening, a journalist from the magazine Flight and Air Defence of Poland reported the following: "In a large pastel-coloured hall, we see a ticket office, a customs post, telegraph and post office, police station and a kiosk with various newspapers etc...
 On the first (upper) floor, there is a restaurant and viewing terrace, from where one can see the entire territory of the airport."

 With the building finished in 1933, the new modernist premises of the Warsaw airport cost the State Treasury around zl 10 million.
 The new complex included three hangars, exhibition space, garages, and of course a large, modern terminal building with a concrete taxiway complete with stands for a number of aircraft.
 Warsaw thus received an airport befitting of any European capital city.
-In its first year of operation, Okęcie served around 10,750 passengers.
+In its first year of operation, Okęcie served over 10,000 passengers.
 After the aerodrome's civilian buildings were finished, the military potential of the site began to be developed, with a Polish Air Force base opening soon after; later followed the buildings of the Institute of Aviation, PZL aircraft-building plant and other pieces of aviation infrastructure.